 Outsoles and Traction

-In addition to weight, traction varies considerably between sports sandals and largely depends on your objectives.
+In addition to weight, traction varies considerably between sports sandals and also depends on your objectives.
 For hiking, we look for deep and multi-directional lugs for biting into softer surfaces and variable terrain, with Vibram rubber at the forefront of the market in terms of all-out grip and capability.
 From our list above, the Bedrock Cairn Evo and Luna Mono Winged Edition feature Vibram outsoles that perform well whether you’re hiking over packed dirt, crossing slick stream beds, or navigating slippery blowdowns on the trail.
 Chaco’s in-house rubber compounds have also proven to be impressively capable.
 Chaco does offer the option to resole their sandals with Vibram rubber should you have any issues, but we’ve worn several variations of their Z/Cloud for years and found them to be very confidence-inspiring over nearly any type of terrain, from boulder-hopping through streams in Hawaii to hiking on dry and rocky trails back home in Colorado.

 Hiking sandals (traction comparison shot)